Audit Committee

 • keeping under review the effectiveness of the Group’s financial reporting;

-• reviewing the effectiveness of and monitoring and overseeing the Group’s risk management (excluding cyber security and fraud risk, which are retained by the Board), internal financial control systems and processes and compliance controls;
+• reviewing the effectiveness of, and monitoring and overseeing, the Group’s risk management (excluding cyber security and fraud risk, which are retained by the Board), internal financial control systems and processes and compliance controls;

 • overseeing the adequacy and security of the Company’s arrangements for its employees to raise concerns in confidence in accordance with the Company’s whistleblowing policy, including about possible wrongdoing in financial reporting or other matters;

-• monitoring and evaluating the independence and effectiveness of the external audit and approving the external audit plan and fee;
+• monitoring and evaluating the independence and effectiveness of the external audit function and approving the external audit plan and fee;

 • reviewing, challenging and reporting to the Board on the going concern assumption and the assessment forming the basis of the longer-term viability statement;